DenizAliKazan/Mineblocks/README.md

-This game edited and regeneration by DenizAliKazan , you follow me github and see new games / programs.
+This game by DenizAliKazan , you follow me github and see new games / programs.

 What a play ?